TimPHo/Excercise/Excercise.CardGame/ReadMe.txt

 Author: Tim P Ho
 Email: Thienphuocho@gmail.com
 Project: CardGame Excercise

-Task: Create a Sort & Shuffle functions that can used for a card game.
+Excercise: Create Sort & Shuffle functions that can be used for card games.

-Note: This project was created using Visual Studio 2013.
+Note: This project was created with Visual Studio 2013.